 Know the risks

-This summer, we will have fewer lifeguard patrols than normal.
+This summer, we will have less lifeguard patrols than normal.
 For the latest up-to-date safety advice, visit our beach safety page.

 Know what to do